For asylum seekers and new arrivalsThe page was last modified:

 If you have been granted a residence permit

 If you received a permanent or temporary residence permit, you must register yourself in Sweden’s population register through the Swedish Tax Agency as soon as possible.
 Registration in the population register is essential for access to courses in Swedish for Immigrants (SFI) and becoming part of the Swedish social insurance system.
-Once you are registered, you can also get a Swedish identity document, which you need to open a bank account, for example.
+Once you are registered, you can also get a Swedish identity document, which you need to open a bank account.

 Consider this if you have a temporary residence permit